Submitty/submitty.github.io/_docs/instructor/peer_grading.md

 ### Preparation of the Peer Grading Assignment Matrix

-Next the instructor must prepare the assignemnts of peers for grading.
+Next the instructor must prepare the assignments of peers for grading.
-Currently this is done by creating the explicit mapping/matrix between peer graders and students, and uploading the data as a .csv (comma separated values) file.  *NOTE: In the future we plan to provide easy-to-use web user interface to generate standard peer grading assigment matrices.*
+Currently this is done by creating the explicit mapping/matrix between peer graders and students, and uploading the data as a .csv (comma separated values) file.  *NOTE: In the future we plan to provide easy-to-use web user interface to generate standard peer grading assignment matrices.*

 In the example below, each of the five students is assigned to grade three other students.
 And each student will receive feedback from